-During the cook, hot, pressurized liquor is removed from the digester and flashed to atmospheric pressure.
-The flash steam contains considerable amounts of NCG, MeOH, and frequently turpentine.
-This steam must be condensed in order to collect the NCG.
-The condensates so formed must be collected and treated.
-As above, this condensation can be done in two stages, and only the rich or segregated stream collected and treated, providing at least 65% of the methanol in the flash steam is in the segregated stream.
+With continuous cooking, hot, pressurized liquor is removed from the digester continuously and flashed to atmospheric pressure.
+Again, the flash steam contains considerable amounts of NCG, MeOH, and turpentine.
+This steam must be condensed and the condensate subsequently treated as are condensates from batch digesters.